AlphaLFC/CarND-Vehicle-Detection-P5/README.md

 ### 2.2 Convnet classifier

 Classify an image directly using a simple convnet.
 My convnet consists of 3 `convolutional` layer and 2 `fully-connected` layer.
-Also, I embedded the normalization step into to network.
+Also, I embedded the normalization step into the network.

 As compared to a SVM feature classifier, the convnet can also predict correctly even an image only present part of a car or the car is propotionally small.